Tokyu Kabukicho Tower

-Tokyu Kabukicho Tower (東急歌舞伎町タワー, Tōkyū Kabukichō Tawā) is a 48-storey skyscraper located in the Kabukichō district of Shinjuku, Tokyo, Japan.
+Tokyu Kabukicho Tower (東急歌舞伎町タワー, Tōkyū Kabukichō Tawā) is a 48-storey skyscraper in the Kabukichō district of Shinjuku, Tokyo, Japan.
 The 225 m tower was designed by Yuko Nagayama & Associates and developed by Shimizu Corporation.
 It was completed in 2023 as Japan's 19th tallest building.

 Overview

 Formerly known as Shinjuku Tokyu Milano Plan, the project's official name was announced by Tokyu Corporation on 18 November 2021.
-Unlike the nearby office and residential buildings, Tokyu Kabukicho Tower is centred on entertainment and recreational facilities, featuring movie theatres, hotels and art installations.
+Unlike the nearby office and residential buildings, Tokyu Kabukicho Tower is centred on entertainment and recreational facilities, with movie theatres, hotels and art installations.

 Development took place on a 4603 sqm lot near the former Shinjuku Koma Theater.
 Construction began on 1 August 2019 and was completed on 11 January 2023; the opening was held on 14 April 2023.